Does Premarital Counseling Reduce Divorce Rates? Let’s find out.

 The negative outcomes of a marital breakdown are far too extensive, both financially and emotionally, to not take pre-marital counseling seriously.

-7 common factors that contributes to divorce and how premarital counseling can help you avoid them.
+7 common factors that contribute to divorce and how premarital counseling can help you avoid them.

 Study shows that most couples divorce due to unaddressed conflict factors which premarital counseling helps couples avoid.

 With premarital counseling, you will be able to identify your specific expectations about marriage, finances, and other areas of your relationship before you get married.
 This alone can help prevent many potential issues from arising in your marriage later on by empowering both of you with stronger communication, conflict resolution, and problem-solving skills.

 This is how Premarital Counseling Reduce Divorce Rates.

 Statistics show that the divorce rate is higher for couples who had a low pre-marriage level of communication and those in premarital counseling are better prepared to handle it.

 Further research shows that couples’ problems are more likely to grow into bigger ones if they aren’t discussed or addressed.
 With premarital counseling, couples have the chance to identify their specific expectations and most importantly establish open lines of communication so these aspects of your marriage would not create any conflicts later on.